devetry/skills-front-end/studios/flicklist/4/README.md

 so the response should show up in the console once you submit the form.

-Poke around inside the object and you shoudl see `.results` property like usual, but unlike previous responses, this array of results should not contain objects representing movies.
+Poke around inside the object and you should see `.results` property like usual, but unlike previous responses, this array of results should not contain objects representing movies.
 Istead it should contain objects representing "keywords".

 ### 4. Handle Search Response by Invoking Discover